Language Markers of Emotion Flexibility Predict Depression and Anxiety Treatment Outcomes: Discussion

 Several limitations warrant consideration.
-First, our findings derive from message-based psychotherapy, which, although demonstrated to be equivalent in efficacy to face-to-face treatment \cite{pullmann2025message}, represents a specific therapeutic modality and it is not possible to determine whether our findings will generalize to other treatment settings.
-Future work should examine replication of our findings to non-message-based psychotherapy.
-Future work could also address how our analysis was split into two distinct steps (clustering and network analysis) and attempt to combine these approaches. though this would detract from the applicability of VISTA by focusing the algorithm solely on interactions among covariates rather than the current structure which allows for the generation of time series from the distributions given by the estimated parameters.
+First, our findings derive from message-based psychotherapy, which, although demonstrated to be equivalent in efficacy to face-to-face treatment \cite{pullmann2025message}, represents a specific therapeutic modality.
+Future work should examine replication of our findings to other delivery modalities.
+Future work could also address how our analysis was split into two distinct steps (clustering and network analysis) and attempt to combine these approaches. though this would detract from the applicability of VISTA-SSM by focusing the algorithm solely on interactions among covariates rather than the current structure which allows for the generation of time series from the distributions given by the estimated parameters.
 Furthermore, specific linguistic results in our sample may not be representative of larger populations or in languages other than English.
-It will be imperative, therefore, for future research using large language models to translate from other languages to increase the sample size.

-Another limitation is that our primary marker of therapy processes, emotional expression, is multiply determined \cite{lange2020toward}.
+It will be imperative, therefore, for future research using language models to include other languages to increase generalizability of findings.
+Another limitation is that our primary marker of emotional processes, emotional expression, is multiply determined \cite{lange2020toward}.
 Emotional expressions may represent the experience of bodily or subcortical states, for example, or appraisal of the ongoing context, schematic representation of broader situational factors, activated memories, attempts to influence the behavior of another person, or any combination of these factors \cite{ledoux2017higher}.
-Emotional communications may also be implicit or explicit \cite{holtgraves2022implicit} and subject to varying degrees of coding error \cite{chowanda2021exploring}.
-Although emotional expressions in text are nonetheless heavily meaning laden and carry clear predictive value, future research should seek to move beyond emotional expressions to include other informative aspects of therapy process language.
+Although emotional expressions in text are nonetheless heavily meaning laden and carry clear predictive value, future research should seek to include other emotional features.